zsparal/api-documentation/source/reference/v2/methods-api/get-method.rst

 Retrieve a single method by its ID.
 Note that if a method is not available on the payment profile a status ``404 Not found`` is returned.
 When the method is not enabled, a status ``403 Forbidden`` is returned.

-If you do not know the method's ID, you can use the :ref:`methods list endpoint <v2/methods-list>` to retrieve all payment methods that are available.
+If you do not know the method's ID, you can use the :doc:`methods list endpoint </reference/v2/methods-api/list-methods>` to retrieve all payment methods that are available.

 Parameters
 ----------